hpcleuven/VscDocumentation/source/software/singularity.rst

    where you have sufficient quota, e.g., ``$VSC_DATA``.

-This approach will serve you well when you can use either prebuild images or docker containers.
+This approach will serve you well when you can use either prebuilt images or docker containers.
 If you need to modify an existing image or container, you should consider the alternatives.